 Biography

-Gill then lived the ex-footballer dream, owning a pub in a North Yorkshire village, coaching the USA and working the rag trade.
-His coaching career peaked in 2002 when he was appointed manager at Gateshead, but that tenure lasted only eight months as disputes with the club’s board led to Gill’s resignation.
-Shortly after his spell at Gateshead, Gill was involved in a car accident in which he suffered serious and multiple injuries.
-The crash left lasting damage to his left leg, meaning he was unable to resume his coaching career.
-He went into local radio punditry around this time, and in 2011 Gill was appointed to the Middlesbrough’s scouting network, rising to Boro’s Head of UK Recruitment in 2013.
+Gill then lived the ex-footballer dream, owning a pub in a North Yorkshire village, coaching in the United States and working the rag trade.
+His coaching career peaked in February 2002 when he was appointed manager at Gateshead, having been assistant manager for the past eight months, but that tenure lasted only until October 2002 as disputes with the club’s board led to Gill’s resignation.

 Details